Skip to content

 Uttarakhand

 Renamed from Ramganga to Jim Corbett National Park, it is an ode to the hunter-turned conservationist and author, Colonel Jim Corbett.
 Located in the foothills of the mighty Himalayas, Corbett is one of the most scenic national parks with rich bio-diversity.
-Tigers, Asian Elephants, Leopards, Sloth Bears, Deers, Crocodiles, Gharials, King Cobras, and over 580 species of birds, Corbett is a haven for the wildlife enthusiasts.
+Tigers, Asian Elephants, Leopards, Sloth Bears, Asiatic Black Bears, Deer, Crocodiles, Gharials, King Cobras, Golden Mahseer and over 580 species of birds, Corbett is a haven for wildlife enthusiasts.

 The stand out point here is the accommodation inside the forest, in the Government managed rest houses.
 Located beautifully, every rest house is a masterpiece, but it is Dhikala which is preferred due to its strategic location next to the river, attracting a lot of big and small wildlife.